-Nevertheless, nickel-plated instruments are preferred by some players for two reasons: its feel and a perceived difference to the sound of the instrument.
-The smoothness of the surface is very appealing, if it becomes necessary to slide the little fingers from one key to another.
+Nevertheless, nickel-plated instruments are preferred by some players for two reasons: they feel and a perceived difference to the sound of the instrument.
+The smoothness of the surface is very appealing if it becomes necessary to slide the little fingers from one key to another.

 Some players believe that the nickel has an effect on the sound.
 We compared many instruments to silver and found no difference in sound quality.
 Our conclusion is that any differences depend on the individual instrument rather than the plaiting.

 For players, who still prefer nickel plaited instruments we can offer three solutions.
-This applies also to owners of nickel plated instrument who like to reduce their exposure to nickel.
+This applies also to owners of the nickel-plated instruments who like to reduce their exposure to nickel.

-2. A temporary protection can also be achieved by covering the key parts that are touched when playing with a layer of clear lacquer such as nail polish.
+2. Temporary protection can also be achieved by covering the key parts that are touched when playing with a layer of clear lacquer such as nail polish.
 This will need to be reapplied when worn down.

 3, We can apply a new Nano-technology 2-compound epoxy coating to the keys.
 This can also be done without an overhaul